pinnaculum/galacteek/README.rst

 - Linux (main target)
 - FreeBSD (or any BSD OS, as long as you have PyCryptodome)
-- MacOS (*experimental*)
+- MacOS

-If it works for you, great, but most likely it won't :)
 This started as an experiment with quamash_ and is WIP.

+Please prefer the ready-to-use images over a manual install if available on your platform, as they contain everything needed, including the latest go-ipfs_ binary.

 Installation
 ============

-If you use Linux or MacOS you can download a prebuilt image (an AppImage for Linux or a .dmg bundle for osx) from the releases_ page.
+If you use Linux or MacOS you can download a prebuilt image (an AppImage for Linux or a .dmg image for osx) from the releases_ page.

+If you want to use QR codes on MacOS, don't forget to install zbar by running **brew install zbar** in a terminal.

-If you use any other system or want to install the package manually you can always install from PyPI.
+If you use any other system or want to install the software manually you can always install from PyPI.

 PyPI